markgyoni/geopol/docs/Getting_Started/Factions.md

 It's a group of players, like a team or a club.
 A faction can claim territory, work together to build a base, and build (or destroy) relationships with other factions.

+## Colored Armor mod
+Coloured armour is extremely important in many situations you may find yourself in GeoPol.

+One example is firefights, you do not want to shoot your buddies, only the enemy.
+Another great way is identifying yourself to fellow faction members or to show that you are ready to take on any enemy.
 ## Territory

 A faction claims land by chunk, dependent on how much power they possess at a rate of 1 chunk per power.